ros-infrastructure/rosdep/doc/pip_and_pep_668.rst

 The value of the environment variable can be any of ``1``, ``yes``, or ``true``.
 The string values are not case sensitive.

+``rosdep`` is designed to use ``sudo`` in order to gain root privileges for installation when not run as root.
+If your system's sudo configuration prohibits the passing of environment variables

 Configure using pip.conf
 ------------------------